JAForbes/z4/best-practices.md

 #### Pass queries around, not raw state

 Z queries can never be stale.
-If an id changes and an object should now be `undefined`, Z will know, but your view may not.
-Even if you want access to the value before it became undefined, you should use `.$optimistic` to access a query that prefers recent uncommitted writes as long as they do not result in undefined values.
+If an id changes Z will refer to the correct object, always.
+By escaping out of Z and passing around raw objects, you may accidentally read or modify the wrong object.
+You may find the object you are accessing no longer exists!

-You may be in a view looping through some data and you've left query space.
+You may be in a view looping through some data and you've escaped out of a query.
 Instead of passing down the raw data, create a fresh query using a join and pass that in instead.

 ```js